Neural canonical transformations for vibrational spectra of molecules: Introduction

-The neural canonical transformation has proven to be a successful tool in solving many-body problems, such as electron gas and dense hydrogen~\cite{witriol1972canonical,xie2022abinitio,xie2023mstar,xie2023deep}.
-This newly developed technique utilizes neural networks to parameterize the normalizing flow~\cite{dinh2014nice,germain2015made,rezende2016variational,dinh2016density,papamakarios2019neural,papamakarios2021normalizing,saleh2023computing,wang2018generatemodels} for normal coordinates.
-It diverges from conventional neural network strategies, which only focus on calculating a limited number of low-lying excited states~\cite{manzhos2009using}.
+The neural canonical transformation has proven to be a successful tool in solving many-body questions, such as interacting electron gas and dense hydrogen~\cite{witriol1972canonical,xie2022abinitio,xie2023mstar,xie2023deep}.
+This newly developed technique utilizes neural networks to parameterize the normalizing flow~\cite{dinh2014nice,germain2015made,rezende2016variational,dinh2016density,papamakarios2019neural,papamakarios2021normalizing,saleh2023computing,wang2018generatemodels}.
+Normalizing flow is a concept used in machine learning and generative modeling to transform a simple probability distribution into a more complex one while ensuring that the transformed distribution is normalized.
+The transform is reversible, meaning that the transformation can be seen as a bijection between two probability distributions.
+This capability makes it possible to parameterize a set of complex wavefunctions of anharmonic oscillators from harmonic ones, which is useful for studying vibrational systems.

+The neural canonical transformation diverges from conventional neural network strategies, which only focus on calculating a limited number of low-lying excited states~\cite{manzhos2009using}.
 In a recent study~\cite{saleh2023computing}, a normalizing flow was employed for computing excited states.
 They use a non-orthogonal basis, which is a significant computational effort for calculating the integrals of energies in multiple dimensions and requires additional diagonalization operations, which limits its applicability to more extensive applications.
-In Ref.~\cite{ishii2022development}, the authors use a backflow transformation to solve the vibrational Hamiltonian.
-They do not ensure orthogonality among various states and measure the energies directly, which violates the variational principle.
+In Ref.~\cite{ishii2022development}, the authors use a backflow transformation to solve the excited states.
+However, they do not ensure orthogonality among various states and measure the energies directly, which violates the variational principle.
 In another recent work~\cite{pfau2023natural}, researchers study the molecules by utilizing the Born-Oppenheimer approximation, and they use neural networks to create a set of non-orthogonal variational wavefunctions for electrons, requiring an extra diagonalization and more computational resources, scaling at $\mathcal{O}(M^4)$ for $M$ states.
 As a result, they were only able to calculate a few low-lying states with several electrons.
-Furthermore, in Ref.~\cite{cranmer2019inferring}, the authors characterize an anharmonic oscillator using a density matrix to study its lowest excited states via normalizing flow, but focus only on a single-particle system.
-Above all, our goal is to develop efficient variational wavefunctions that can accurately calculate the energies of numerous excited states of macromolecules.
+Furthermore, in Ref.~\cite{cranmer2019inferring}, the authors characterize an anharmonic oscillator using a density matrix to study its lowest excited states via normalizing flow but focus only on a single-particle system.